03 Aug 20

 The yoga industry is experiencing soaring growth worldwide.
 In Australia alone yoga’s popularity has doubled in the last 10 years, with 1 in 10 Australians now practicing regularly, up from 1 in 20 in 2008.
 In the USA more than 36 million people regularly practice yoga.

 Often, people see yoga as exclusive — designed primarily for young women or for those who are already flexible, athletic, or spiritual.
 But yoga is in fact suitable for everyone, regardless of gender, age, current level of flexibility or fitness, or relationship with spirituality.
-Read more about the history and health benefits of yoga.

 Many people first come to the mat looking for a stretch, but it’s not long before they realise that they are leaving with so much more.
 Before they know it, regular yoga practice becomes a part of their life that they can no longer live without.
 The results of yoga can be life-changing, offering people a new sense of connection to themselves and the world around them.